Can you register your book series with the Copyright Office on one application and pay only one fee? If you are a certain type of writer, you can.

 If you are disciplined enough to write two or more books in a series before publishing the first, then you will be able to protect your work by filing a single copyright application with a single filing fee and designating your work as unpublished.

-With the standard form, you can list more than one work in the application.
+With the group form, you can list more than one work in the application.
 After designating the type of work as Literary, the online system takes you to the Titles screen.
-The Titles screen in the standard application is different from the Titles screen in the single application because you can list more than one title.
+The Titles screen in the group application is different from the Titles screen in the single application because you can list more than one title.

-Now you can begin to add the titles of each book by clicking New, then “Title of Work being Registered,” filling in the title of each book and clicking save after each title is added.
-Here’s a screen shot of what the Titles section of the application should look like:
+Now you can begin to add the titles of each book by clicking New, filling in the title of each book along with the series name, and clicking save after each title is added.
+Here’s a screen shot of what the Titles section of the group application should look like:

 Once you submit the application and pay the fee (which will be $55), you can release your books according to your marketing schedule without having to re-register your work after publication.
 If you change a book’s title after you register the copyright you do not need to refile.
 Copyright doesn’t protect titles, so there is no need for a new registration unless there is new material in the work itself.